 - Limitation on location.
-The design, location, size and operating characteristics of the formula business use shall be compatible with the existing and future land uses in the vicinity. - At the January 29th City Council meeting, Council expressed more interest on limiting establishment more by location than zoning.
+The design, location, size and operating characteristics of the formula business use shall be compatible with the existing and future land uses in the vicinity. - At the February 24th City Council meeting, Council expressed more interest on limiting establishment more by location than zoning.
 Zoning is a is a more strategic and defensible tool for implementing regulations. - As mentioned above, which the CG district is the most likely location of Formula Business, it also encompasses the "Gateway".
 Higher standards are development are encouraged in this location including additional review of signage, landscaping, and size.
 CG is a district included in proposed Table 2-6 for requiring a UP, to allow the department a more comprehensive review of any formula business application.

 - Formula Business Conditional use.
-If a Use Permit or Minor Use Permit shall be required to operate Formula Business in accordance with Table 2-6 of Article 2, Commission should provide input on in which districts a permit is required. - Council had some consensus about requiring permits in CN, CG, and CH districts. - If there is strong consensus to further regulate financial formula businesses in CBD (and other districts) changes could be made to "Services-Business, Financial, Professional" Section of Table 2-6 to require UP in CBD for Banks and Business support services. - Fiscal and Economic Analysis.
+If a Use Permit or Minor Use Permit shall be required to operate Formula Business in accordance with Table 2-6 of Article 2, Commission should provide input on in which districts a permit is required. - Council had some consensus about requiring permits in CN, CG, and CH districts. - If there is strong consensus to further regulate financial formula businesses in CBD (and other districts) changes could be made to "Services-Business, Financial, Professional" Section of Table 2-6 to require UP in CBD for Banks and Business support services. - Another important factor to consider is that even a proposed locally owned "Formula" Franchise business will need to be regulated in the same matter as a corporate owned Formula Business application if permitting requirements are implemented. - Fiscal and Economic Analysis.
 In accordance with Policy LU-4.2.
 Formula Business submittals must supply "a fiscal and economic analysis as part of the conditional use permit process for big box retail projects.
 The analysis shall evaluate the economic effects of the project for a minimum five-year time frame.
 A consultant selected by the City and paid for by the project proponent shall carry out the analysis." - This requirement could be extended to all formula business beyond just Big Box (defined below). - This requirement could apply to only Use Permits or could be expanded to include Minor Use Permits as well. - Exterior Appearance.
-The specific characteristics of a business's façade may add to or detract from the City's unique coastal town character. - o Design review can include Signage, lighting, windows, etc. - This section shall additionally reference Policy LU 4.3 for consistency with siting and size maximums for these developments. - Quantity.
+The specific characteristics of a business's façade may add to or detract from the City's unique coastal town character. - Design review can include Signage, lighting, windows, etc. - This section shall additionally reference Policy LU 4.3 for consistency with siting and size maximums for these developments. - Quantity.
 The maximum quantity of permits issued for Formula Business uses may be determined by resolution of the Planning Commission and City Council. - While it is possible to limit the number of Formula Business allowed by district, this may be less legally defensible than using the review criteria described above. - Using quantity as a regulatory tool, may have unintended consequences of limiting competition. - Business License.
 A formula business shall require a City Business License.